Minor in Legal Studies

 Students interested in pursuing a directed study must first submit a proposal in writing to an appropriate faculty member and receive approval from the faculty member before registering.

 A clear understanding of the legal and ethical implications of decisions made by businesses, government entities, cultural institutions, and individuals is a necessity in today's world.
 Students who minor in legal studies will possess the necessary knowledge and skill to function as inquisitive, ethically responsible persons in our ever-changing high-technology society.

-Career paths open to Legal Studies students include law school, criminal justice graduate school, business school, law enforcement, dispute resolution and mediation, contract negotiation, probation officers, judicial administration law office administrators, legal assistants and compliance officials, among others.
+Career paths open to Legal Studies students include law school, criminal justice graduate school, business school, law enforcement, dispute resolution and mediation, contract negotiation, probation services, judicial administration, law office administration, compliance, management, paralegal positions, and others.

 View the course requirements.

 For the latest course requirements, information and more please consult the UMass Lowell online Academic Catalog.